daniel-nagy/md-data-table/README.md

 }
 ```

-You can also deselect a specific item by providing it as an argument to the `md.table.deselect`.
-If you are using keys you will want to pass the key as well
+You can also deselect a specific item by providing it as an argument to the `md.table.deselect` event.
+If you are using keys you will want to pass the key as well.

 ```javascript
 $scope.$broadcast('md.table.deselect', item, key);